dennymarcels/ForexAnalysisShiny/README.md

 ## Instructions

 1. Go to the MyFxBook page you want to analyse, then click on `Export` (top right of the first graph), then `CSV`.
 Save the file with the `nameOfEA`.
 1. Repeat the process above for as many EAs as you wish to analyse.
-If you are saving more than one file per EA (for example, same EA but more than one MyFxBook account), the file name should be in the format `nameOfEA_index`, where `index` is any text string. **Do not forget the underscore symbol!**
+If you are saving more than one file per EA (for example, same EA but more than one MyFxBook account), the file name should be in the format `nameOfEA_index`, where `index` is any text string. **Do not forget the underscore symbol!** It is used by the code for correct formatting of the final summary.
 1. At the EA Analysis page (this one you are looking at!), click on `Browse...` on the left panel, choose the CSV files you just downloaded.
 1. After the files are loaded, you will get a short summary with file names and the initial and final trade dates on each file, for your reference.
 1. Below the file/date summary, you can choose the period you wish to analyse.
 By default, the period is set to the **last 6 months** available in the datasets.